learn-co-curriculum/cssi-1.5-css-basics/README.md

  color: red;
 }
 ```
-There are three types of selectors:
-**Type selector**: selects all of the elements by html tag
-**Class selector**: makes a class or a category that is associated with as many html elements
-**ID selector**: can only be used one time to grab a single element.

 Property and value go between curly braces - in this case the property is color and the value is red
 <img src = "images/1.png" height "100" width "200">